 Requests for Exemption

-Significant other contributions as a co-author.
+Significant research contributions as a co-author.
 It is recognized that students that engage in highly collaborative or consortium-based research may make significant contributions that are nonetheless not recognized with first or co-first authorship.
-If the committee feels that the research of the student has significantly advanced the field but is not appropriate for separate publication, the request for an exemption should discuss this consortium activity and outline the specific contributions of the student.
+If the GMB Executive Committee feels that the research of the student has significantly advanced the field but is not appropriate for separate publication, the request for an exemption should discuss this consortium activity and outline the specific contributions of the student.

 Publication expected, but not before graduation deadline.
 If a manuscript is out for review but a final acceptance may not be received before a graduation deadline, a student can request completion of paperwork prior to acceptance of the manuscript.
 The student should submit a letter, co-signed by the advisor(s), that describes the status of the manuscript.
-These exemptions will be granted only if the committee is convinced that the paper will be accepted soon.
+These exemptions will be granted only if the GMB Executive Committee is convinced that the paper will be accepted soon.
 Important: Please see Dissertation and Defense Policy for important information on your ability to remain a student and receive a stipend after you defend.